MausamThakrar/qa-testing-portfolio/manual-testing/registration-form-test-cases.md

 ### Expected Result

-Account should not be created, and a validation message should be displayed for the confirm password field.
+Account should not be created and a validation message should be displayed for the confirm password field.

 ### Actual Result